appuio/docs/services/webserver/webserver.rst

 #.
 Push the newly built container directly to the APPUiO registry
 #.
 Trigger a new deployment in APPUiO

-The following sub-chapters will describe how this pipeline might be implemented using **Gitlab CI**.
+The following sections will describe how this pipeline might be implemented using **Gitlab CI**.
 Topics that will be covered include:

 * Building and running the service as a docker container
 * Implementing a simple Gitlab CI pipeline with caching and artifacts